tfwillems/HipSTR/README.md

 <a id="aln-viz"></a>
 ## Alignment Visualization
 When deciphering and inspecting STR calls, it's extremely useful to visualize the supporting reads.
-HipSTR facilitates this through the **--viz-out** option, which writes a bgzipped file containing alignments for each call that can be readily visualized using the **VizAln** command included in HipSTR main directory.
+HipSTR facilitates this through the **--viz-out** option, which writes a compressed file containing alignments for each call that can be readily visualized using the **VizAln** command included in HipSTR's main directory.
 If you're interested in visualizing alignments, you first need to index the file using tabix.
-For example, if you ran HipSTR with the option `--viz-out aln.html.gz`, you should use the command
+For example, if you ran HipSTR with the option `--viz-out aln.gz`, you should use the command
 ```
-tabix -p bed aln.html.gz
+tabix -p bed aln.gz
 ```
 to generate a [tabix] (http://www.htslib.org/doc/tabix.html) index for the file so that we can rapidly extract alignments for a locus of interest.
 This command only needs to be run once after the file has been generated.

 You could then visualize the calls for sample *NA12878* at locus *chr1 3784267* using the command
 ```
-./VizAln aln.html.gz chr1 3784267 NA12878
+./VizAln aln.gz chr1 3784267 NA12878
 ```
 This command will automatically open a rendering of the alignments in your browser and might look something like:
 ![Read more words!](https://raw.githubusercontent.com/HipSTR-Tool/HipSTR-tutorial/master/viz_NA12878.png)